angular/angular/aio/content/tutorial/toh-pt5.md

 <code-example header="src/app/hero-detail/hero-detail.component.html (back button)" path="toh-pt5/src/app/hero-detail/hero-detail.component.html" region="back-button"></code-example>

-Add a `goBack()` *method* to the component class that navigates backward one step in the browser's history stack using the `Location` service that you [injected previously](#hero-detail-ctor).
+Add a `goBack()` *method* to the component class that navigates backward one step in the browser's history stack using the `Location` service that you [used to inject](#hero-detail-ctor).

 <code-example header="src/app/hero-detail/hero-detail.component.ts (goBack)" path="toh-pt5/src/app/hero-detail/hero-detail.component.ts" region="goBack"></code-example>

 Refresh the browser and start clicking.
-Users can navigate around the app, from the dashboard to hero details and back, from heroes list to the mini detail to the hero details and back to the heroes again.
+Users can now navigate around the application using the new buttons.

-The details will look better when you add the private CSS styles to `hero-detail.component.css` as listed in one of the ["final code review"](#final-code-review) tabs below.
+The details look better when you add the private CSS styles to `hero-detail.component.css` as listed in one of the ["final code review"](#final-code-review) tabs below.

 ## Final code review